Sectimus/jaducodeexercise/documentation/instructions.md

 }
 ```

+> {
-> The phrase: "The quick brown fox jumps over the lazy dog" is a pangram.
+    "message": "The phrase: 'The quick brown fox jumps over the lazy dog' is a pangram.",
+    "pass": true
+  }

 ```